johnedvard/js13kgames2020/README.md

 This is a project used as a seed to start creating your game without doing all the heavy lifting by setting up your project

-This project uses typescript and Kontra as the game engine.
+This project uses typescript and custom-elements

 ## Start testing your game